nanxstats/nanx.me/content/_index.md

-My industry experience dedicates to designing and implementing cloud-based data analysis solutions for leading pharmaceutical & life science research organizations around the world.
-By connecting the dots in product and engineering, my core mission is to make genomic data analysis [collaborative](talks/#talk-bostonbiocmeetup) and [reproducible](talks/#poster-dockflow).
+My industry experience dedicates to designing and implementing cloud-based data analysis solutions for leading pharmaceutical & life science research organizations.
+By connecting the dots in data science and product engineering, my core mission is to make genomic data analysis [collaborative](talks/#talk-bostonbiocmeetup) and [reproducible](talks/#poster-dockflow).